hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Here, I will show you how to:

-* Download the Xview Dataset
+* Download the xView Dataset
 * How to convert labels to coco format
 * How to conduct the preprocessing step, **Tiling**: slicing large satellite imagery into chunks
-* How to upload to s3 bucket to support distributed training
+* How to upload to S3 bucket to support distributed training

 Let's get started!